 Your declaration sheet will describe your policy limits in terms of per person limits and per accident limits, sometimes both for the same coverage type.
-(For example, $100,000 per person and $300,00 per accident.)
-Once the carrier has paid out to its limit of liability, you’ll have to pay for any remaining expenses out of pocket.
+(For example, $100,000 per person and $300,000 per accident.)
+Once the insurance company has paid out to its limit of liability, you’ll have to pay for any remaining expenses out of pocket.

 If you have multiple cars, they will be itemized with each coverage amount stated per vehicle.
 It’s possible to buy less coverage for one insured car and more for another.
 You might consider buying less coverage for a car if it’s older and doesn’t cost as much to replace, but you should always make sure you have the coverage you need.

 Liability insurance.
 Coverage for bodily injury or property damage you cause while driving to another driver.

 Personal injury protection (PIP).
 Coverage for medical expenses incurred due to injuries you cause to yourself or your passengers.

 Collision coverage.
 Coverage for repair bills you incur when your car is involved in a collision with another car.

 Comprehensive coverage.
 Coverage for repair bills you incur when your car is damaged or destroyed in a non-car-related situation, such as weather or rioting, or if it’s stolen.

 Underinsured/uninsured motorist coverage.
 Coverage for when the other driver is liable for your medical or repair bills but doesn’t have car insurance or doesn’t have enough of it.